1,1-Diiodoethane: Preparation

 1,1-Diiodoethane can be synthesized from gem-dihaloalkanes.
 The starting material is 1,1-dichloroethane, and iodoethane is a source of iodine.
 In the presence of aluminium trichloride, 1,1-dichloroethane will converted to 1,1-diiodoethane.

-To be specific, mix 0.4 mol (~39.6 g) of 1,1-dichloroethane with 1.2 mol (~187 g) of ethyl iodide, and ~2.0 g of aluminum chloride.
+To be specific, mix 0.4 mol (~39.6 g) of 1,1-dichloroethane with 1.2 mol (~187 g) of ethyl iodide, and ~2.0 g of aluminium chloride.
 Heat for three hours using steam bath.
 Then, wash the mixture with H_{2}O and NaHSO_{3} respectively, and dry with MgSO_{4}.
 By boiling at 76-76 °C and 25 mmHg, about 67.3 g of product will be received when distilled.

 The alternative method, which does not require 1,1-dichloroethane, is the reaction of iodine, triethylamine and hydrazone of acetaldehyde.
 Using 1 mol of acetaldehyde, about 95 g, which is 34% from acetaldehyde, of 1,1-diiodoethane formed.